 SummaryStudents are presented with a biomedical engineering challenge: Breast cancer is the second-leading cause of cancer-related death among women and the American Cancer Society says mammography is the best early-detection tool available.
 Despite this, many women choose not to have them; of all American women at or over age 40, only 54.9% have had a mammogram within the past year.
 One reason women skip annual mammograms is pain, with 90% reporting discomfort.
 Is there a way to detect the presence of tumors that is not as painful as mammography but more reliable and quantifiable than breast self-exams or clinical breast exams?
 This three lesson/three activity unit is designed for first-year accelerated or AP physics classes.
-It provide hands-on activities to teach the concepts of stress, strain and Hooke's law, which students apply to solve the challenge problem.
+It provides hands-on activities to teach the concepts of stress, strain and Hooke's law, which students apply to solve the challenge problem.

 Today, medical imaging is generally accepted as a safe, noninvasive means of generating internal images of the body.
 More than 100 years ago, such beneficial uses of harmful radiation would have been dismissed as outrageous and impossible.
 Decades of work by doctors, radiologists, scientists and engineers has provided safer use of x-rays for imaging of the skeletal system and some soft tissue, computer axial tomography, CT scans, to obtain three dimensional x-ray based imaging, magnetic resonance imaging, MRI, for depicting high contrast in soft tissues, and ultrasound imaging using high-frequency sound waves to depict moving structures and tissues in real time.
 Unfortunately, challenges remain in medical imaging today; one of which is presented in this unit.
 With nearly 45% of women avoiding annual mammograms due to pain and discomfort, students are challenged to think like engineers to develop a painless means of breast cancer detection that is reliable, cost effective and noninvasive.